RedTurtle/collective.tinymceplugins.advfilelinks/README.rst

    The "Link format" option, inside advanced settings

-Playing with those options can change the format of the generated link, addind a suffix to it.
+Playing with those options can change the format of the generated link, adding a suffix to it.

 *Link to download content* (default)
     Force the download of the file (or image)